-This programme aims to provide students in Religions and Theology with the opportunity to deepen their knowledge of these fields.
-It stresses a broad, interdisciplinary and comparative approach.
+This programme enables specialisation, while stressing a broad, interdisciplinary and comparative approach.
 Courses can be taken from across the offerings within the discipline and beyond.
-Courses in Religions and Theology cover a wide range of topics, including subject oriented choices in Biblical Studies, Jewish Studies, Christian Studies, and South Asian Studies, and method oriented courses in philosophy, gender studies, hermeneutics, political theory and more.
+Courses cover a wide range of topics, including Biblical studies, Jewish studies, Christian studies, South Asian studies, philosophy, ethics, gender studies and politics.

 Information for international students

 An overall grade of 7.0 (with a minimum writing score of 7) in IELTS is required or 100+ in the TOEFL iBT with a minimum writing score of 25.

 If you have obtained a different qualification, please check our English language requirements to ensure that it is accepted and equivalent to the above requirements.

 We accept a range of qualifications from different countries.
 For these and general requirements including English language see entry requirements from your country .

 Each year, the School offers a number of bursaries set at Home/EU fees level, open to both Home/EU and international students.
 Details of the funding process can be found on the School's funding page where you can also check details of subject specific bursaries.

 The Manchester Alumni Scholarship offers a £3,000 reduction in tuition fees to University of Manchester alumni who achieved a 1st within the last three years and are progressing to a postgraduate taught masters course for September 2018 entry.

 See also the University's postgraduate funding database for more funding opportunities, including the latest information on the new Government Postgraduate Loan Scheme.

 Qualification and course duration